Cheap ways to get your 5-a-day

 You don’t need to spend a fortune to eat well.
-Getting your recommended five-a-day can be affordable if you make the right choices.
-There are plenty of clever ways you can boost your intake of fruit and vegetables while keeping costs down, like stocking kitchen cupboards with tinned fruit, filling the fridge with whatever's in season and getting familiar with your freezer.
+Getting your recommended five-a-day can be affordable if you make the right choices and look closer at what you can use to budget.
+There are plenty of clever ways you can boost your intake of fruit and vegetables while keeping costs down, like stocking kitchen cupboards with inexpensive canned fruit, filling the fridge with whatever's in season and getting familiar with your freezer.
 Below, you'll find plenty of tips on how to eat your five-a-day on a budget, plus a range of delicious recipes to try.

 20 affordable ways to get your 5-a-day

-You can buy cans cheaply and there’s often little difference between budget and premium – even expensive brands may contain preservatives to help the tomatoes stay firm.
+You can keep to inexpensive ingredients and buy cans of tomatoes, with little difference between budget and premium – even expensive brands may contain preservatives to help the tomatoes stay firm.

 Tomato & basil soup